There are better ways to avoid wasting food

 • Habit formation

-As we move into the second quarter, we start to refine and customize our strategies, including:
+In the next twelve topics, we start to refine and customize our strategies, including:

 • Meal timing